wireframe-framework/Wireframe/README.md

 ## A bit of history

 Wireframe is based on an earlier project called pw-mvc.
-Both projects share similar base concepts, but wireframe is more modern – and more complete – solution in many ways.
-If you're using pw-mvc, you may want to migrate to wireframe eventually.
+Both projects share similar base concepts, but Wireframe is more modern – and more complete – solution in many ways.
+If you're using pw-mvc, you may want to migrate to Wireframe eventually.

 One reason behind the name change is to avoid unnecessary confusion caused by the "MVC" part of the name.
 The goal was never to produce a "real" MVC solution, but rather borrow some ideas and implement them in a way that makes most sense in the context of ProcessWire.
-Hence wireframe: the frame(work) for your site.
+Hence Wireframe: the frame(work) for your site.

 ## Basic concepts